-Implementation of Malta’s 2nd Water Catchment Management Plan
+Implementation of Malta’s 2nd River Basin Management Plan

-The Water Catchment Management Plan (WCMP) addresses the environmental objectives set out by the WFD based on economic principles of cost recovery and social considerations via stakeholder consultation.
-Malta’s 2nd WCMP includes a programme of measures developed to address Malta’s significant water management measures, thus providing a tangible implementation framework to ensure the achievement of the WFD’s environmental objectives for the water sector by 2021.
+The 2nd River Basin Management Plan (2nd RBMP) addresses the environmental objectives set out by the WFD based on economic principles of cost recovery and social considerations via stakeholder consultation.
+Malta’s 2nd RBMP includes a programme of measures developed to address Malta’s significant water management measures, thus providing a tangible implementation framework to ensure the achievement of the WFD’s environmental objectives for the water sector by 2021.

-Malta’s 2nd WCMP (click here to download) includes focused management plans for extreme events including the Drought Risk Management Plan and the Flood Risk Management Plan, for which an extract can be downloaded from the following link: Management Plan for Extreme Events.
-Malta’ Hazard and Risk Maps can be downloaded from these links: Hazard Maps & Risk Maps.
-The Flood Risk Management Plan is based on the conclusions of the preliminary flood risk assessment, the flood hazard maps and flood risk maps.
+Malta’s 2nd RBMP (click here to download) includes focused management plans for extreme events including the Drought Risk Management Plan and the Flood Risk Management Plan, for which an extract can be downloaded from the following link: Management Plan for Extreme Events.

-Development of Malta’s 3rd Water Catchment Management Plan
+Development of Malta’s 2nd Flood Risk Management Plan

 Energy and Water Agency